VojtekLukas/english-for-designers/aboutme.md

 <p>Also, thanks to our school, I am a little bit into marketing/advertising.</p>
 <p>Other than that, I enjoy a lot of sports.
 For 9 years I played floorball as a goalkeeper at AC Sparta Praha (till 2015), then I ended my “career” and for some time I was playing basketball.
 Now I am not in any professional team, but I am playing for HC Kapři Říčany which is a hobby beer league ice hockey team. </p>

+<p>My other passion is winter sports.
+I am skiing since 2 years old and now during holidays I work as a Ski and SNB instructor at Vítkovice.</p>